yeonsoochung/tigers_attendance/README.md

 - Game number: I assigned a number to each home game in chronological order (0 for the home-opener, 1 for the 2nd home game, etc.).
 The numbering starts over for each new season.
 - The day of the week that the game was played, where each day is represented by an integer (0-6 = Mon-Sun).
 - Game start time: transformed to military time so that ML models read them chronologically (e.g., a 12:10pm start time won’t be interpreted as a later start time than 7:10pm).
 Times were also converted to decimal form (e.g., 7:15pm start time is inputted to ML models as 19.25).
 - Weather conditions: There are seven categories of weather conditions represented as integers 1-5.
+Of all the games for which data was collected, only one had the weather condition "Rain", so I grouped it in the same category as "Drizzle."
+Fans would not really distinguish between "Clear" and "Sunny" conditions when deciding to attend a baseball game, so I grouped those two together as well.
   - Clear = 5
   - Sunny = 5
   - Partly Cloudy = 4